mozaik-association/mozaik/docs/4Distribution-list-module.md

 !!!example

     In order to create a filter to include contacts between 30 and 50 years, who are linked to one of the 19 municipalities of Brussels and who have already paid their membership, the virtual Partners/Membership template must be selected.
 Then create the rules with the criterion "Paid is true".
-A second filter with people aged between 30 and 50 and a final filter with all people with an internal instance descending from the city of Brussels must be created.
+Two filters with people over 30 and under 50 years of age  and a final filter with all people with an internal instance descending from the city of Brussels must be created.
 ??? tip

     By clicking on the "Result" button on a specific filter or a distribution list, you can access the list of all the contacts that are included in the domain.